Summer Camp for High School Students Interested in Medicine

-MD Camp, sponsored by the Area Health Education Center is an intensive, three-week summer day camp for 2019 providing participants an experience in the rigors of medical school.
-It is open to rising Sophomores, Juniors, and Seniors who are interested in pursuing careers in the health professions, including biomedical research.
-We typically accept students who are considered traditionally underrepresented in medicine, and traditionally underserved which can include women and individuals from socio-economic and/or educationally disadvantaged backgrounds.
+MD Camp is open to rising high school sophomores, juniors and seniors who are interested in pursuing careers in the health professions, including biomedical research.
+We typically accept students who are considered traditionally underrepresented in medicine, which can include women and individuals from socio-economic and/or educationally disadvantaged backgrounds.

-Ultimately, MD Camp aims at increasing the number of physicians who are underrepresented in medicine and who elect to practice in underserved areas.
-Toward this end, the camp strives to inspire students to pursue a career in medicine by challenging them intellectually, facilitating their academic and social development, and increasing their awareness of the special needs of underserved populations.
+Ultimately, MD Camp strives to inspire students to pursue a career in medicine by challenging them intellectually and facilitating their academic and social development.

 - Lecture Component: Medical school faculty will give lectures covering a diverse range of topics and pathologies, from head-and-neck anatomy to the physiological changes that lead to heart attack.
 Students will also hear lectures about issues that face the medical community every day, including ethics, and the health disparities in underserved populations in the United States.

 - Problem-based Learning: Students will work out complex clinical cases in a group-discussion format.

 - Research: Students will gain hours of research experience while participating in one of the many ongoing medical research projects at Ohio State or Nationwide Children’s Hospital.
 They will learn about the research process and some of the most important techniques used in research, such as PCR, flow cytometry, western blotting, etc. At the end of MD Camp, students will be given the opportunity to teach what they've learned to their fellow classmates as part of a poster or PowerPoint presentation.

 - Community Project: Students will give back to their community by spending an afternoon participating in a community service project.